Roc-aux-Sorciers: Excavation history

 The history of discoveries at Roc-aux-Sorciers begins in 1927, when Lucien Rousseau discovered the Paleolithic habitation and identified it as mid-Magdalenian in its culture.
 He began excavations in the Cave Taillebourg and recovered an engraved stone in which Henri Breuil detected the representation of a mammoth.
 Some years later, Suzanne de Saint-Mathurin became aware of Rousseau's article and decided to explore further, hoping to find some incised plaquettes like those from the cave at Lussac-les-Châteaux, also in Vienne.
 Assisted by her friend Dorothy Garrod, she carried out a decade of intensive campaigns between 1947 and 1957, and followed more sporadically until 1964.
 The team discovered carved blocks with sculpted and incised figures, sometimes painted, of bison, horses, wild goats, felines and the figure of a man.
 It soon became clear that these fragments had fallen from the roof of the Cave Taillebourg.
 Only the carved and painted figure of a bison (illustration, right above) has remained in place.

-In all it appears that there were two phases of occupation at Roc-aux-Sorciers, the first from the Middle Magdelenian around 15 000BP which was sealed by the collapse of the rockshelter roof, and a second occupation from the Upper Magdelenianaround 12-10 000BP.The sculptures appear to be from the first occupation.
+In all it appears that there were two phases of occupation at Roc-aux-Sorciers, the first from the Middle Magdelenian around 15,000 years ago which was sealed by the collapse of the rockshelter roof, and a second occupation from the Upper Magdelenianaround 12,000-10,000 years ago.
+The sculptures appear to be from the first occupation.
 As well as the wall art, traces of a domestic style occupation suggesting this was not a sanctuary.

-The sculpted frieze was discovered from 1950.
+The sculpted frieze was discovered in 1950.
 It is composed of bison, horses, wild goats, felines, and the headless and footless figures of women, of the type conventionally called Venuses.

 The sculpted frieze of the Abri Bourdois

 The sculpted frieze is exceptional for the evidence it offers of the technical mastery of Magdalenian sculptors, for the anatomical details and the impression of power given to volumes in the play of firelight.
-Both animal and human figures strive for realism, a rarity in paleolithic art that reinforces the unique value of the site.
+Both animal and human figures strive for realism, a rarity in Paleolithic art that reinforces the unique value of the site.

 The excavations brought to light the evidence of human occupation associated with this wall art, of a material culture represented in jewelry, lamps, and tools in flint, in bone and horn and in ivory.
 The frieze, some twenty metres in length, is an impressively monumental work of art.
 Numerous finely engraved figures show that graphic values could be expressed on an intimate scale as well.

 The Rockshelter today

-After her death in 1991 Suzanne de Saint-Mathurin donated the site and her archives to the French state.
+After her death in 1991, Suzanne de Saint-Mathurin donated the site and her archives to the French state.
 Genevieve Pinçon continued excavations at the site as part of a multi-disciplinary team including Ludmila Iakovleva, the frieze was published in 1997.

 A visitor centre has been built around the site in order to protect the friezes and present them to visitors.